thomasWeise/bookbuilderpy/README.md

 If this build completes successful, you can be sure that `bookbuilderpy` will work properly on your machine.

-#### Installation of the Tool Chain
+#### 2.1.2.
+Installation of the Tool Chain

-If you want the full tool chain, though, you also need [pandoc](http://pandoc.org/), [TeX Live](http://tug.org/texlive/), and [calibre](http://calibre-ebook.com) must be installed.
+If you want the full tool chain, though, you also need [pandoc](https://pandoc.org/), [TeX Live](https://tug.org/texlive/), and [calibre](https://calibre-ebook.com) must be installed.
-Additionally, you should have installed [git](http://en.wikipedia.org/wiki/Git), [Firefox](https://www.mozilla.org/en-US/firefox/new/), the [Firefox geckodriver](https://github.com/mozilla/geckodriver), and [ghostscript](http://ghostscript.com/).
+Additionally, you should have installed `git`, [Firefox](https://www.mozilla.org/en-US/firefox/new/), the [Firefox geckodriver](https://github.com/mozilla/geckodriver), and [ghostscript](https://ghostscript.com/).
 Most likely, this package will only work under [Linux](https://www.linux.org) &ndash; at least I did not test it under Windows.
 All commands and examples in the following require [Linux](https://www.linux.org).

 ### 2.2.
 Using the Docker Image

-So it might be easier to just use the [docker container](http://hub.docker.com/r/thomasweise/docker-bookbuilderpy/) that comes with everything pre-installed.
+So it might be easier to just use the [docker container](https://hub.docker.com/r/thomasweise/docker-bookbuilderpy/) that comes with everything pre-installed.
 You can then run it as:

 ```shell